Data Protection Notice

 You can withdraw your consent and request erasure of your application data at any time prior to your initiation, exaltation, joining or re-joining by notifying your proposer and seconder that you wish to cancel your application.

 If you apply from outside the UK then your data will be transferred to the UK and processed for the purpose of assessing your application.
 It may be transferred from the UK to Masonic entities local to you for the purpose of assessing your application.

 II.
 Use of your data when you are a Freemason

 As a Freemason your data will be processed, retained and shared for any reasonable purposes required by the Book of Constitutions, the Royal Arch Regulations or the bodies they sanction from time to time.
 These purposes include, but are not limited to, the following purposes:

-- Assessing any Masonic applications you make;
+- Assessing any membership applications you make to Masonic entities;

 - Registering you as a member of Freemasonry;

 - Sending communications which you are entitled to receive as a Mason;